LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_supplied.rst

       * *gamma* -- the scalar :math:`\gamma` appearing in the Newton matrix given by :math:`A=M-\gamma J`.
       * *delta* -- an input tolerance to be used if an iterative method is employed in the solution.
-In that case, the resdual vector :math:`Res = r-Pz` of the system should be made to be less than *delta* in the weighted :math:`l_2` norm, i.e. :math:`\left(\sum_{i=1}^n
+In that case, the residual vector :math:`Res = r-Pz` of the system should be made to be less than *delta* in the weighted :math:`l_2` norm, i.e. :math:`\left(\sum_{i=1}^n
         \left(Res_i * ewt_i\right)^2 \right)^{1/2} < \delta`, where :math:`\delta =`